Representation-theoretic properties of balanced big Cohen-Macaulay modules: Introduction

 \begin{cor}Let the category of all indecomposable $\MCM$ $R$-modules be of bounded $\uh$-length.
 Then $R$ is of finite $\CM$-type. \end{cor} We would like to point out that, as already mentioned previously, the first Brauer-Thrall conjecture fails in general when multiplicity is used as the size, by an example of Dieterich \cite{di}.

 In addition, it will be observed that the representation-theoretic properties of balanced big $\CM$ modules have important consequences for the structural properties of the ring.
 Actually, Theorem \ref{prop7} asserts that: \begin{theorem}If any balanced big $\CM$ $R$-module $M$ admitting a right resolution by modules in $\Add\omega$, is fully decomposable, then $R$ is an isolated singularity. \end{theorem} It seems that this result is a generalization of a result of Chase \cite{c} for the category of $\MCM$ modules.
 Furthermore, we prove a variant of a celebrated theorem of Auslander \cite{a1, a11}, Ringel-Tachikawa \cite{rt}, Chen \cite{che} and Beligiannis \cite{be} for Cohen-Macaulay local rings.
-In fact, our main result in section 6 reads as follows. \begin{theorem} A complete Cohen-Macaulay local ring $R$ is of finite $\CM$-type if and only if every balanced big $\CM$ $R$-module $M$ with an $\m$-primary cohomological annihilator, is fully decomposable.
-Equivalently; the category of all fully decomposable balanced big $\CM$ modules is closed under kernels of epimorphisms. \end{theorem} The precise statement of the above result is Theorem \ref{th6}.
+In fact, our main result in section 6 reads as follows. \begin{theorem} A complete Cohen-Macaulay local ring $R$ is of finite $\CM$-type if and only if the category of balanced big $\CM$ $R$-modules with $\m$-primary cohomological annihilators coincides with the category of fully decomposable balanced big $\CM$ modules.
+Equivalently; $R$ is an isolated singularity and the category of all fully decomposable balanced big $\CM$ modules is closed under kernels of epimorphisms. \end{theorem} The precise statement of the above result is Theorem \ref{th6}.